School of Computer Science and Mathematics

 Within the School of Computer Science and Mathematics, we offer opportunities, such as campus-based employment and career-track internships, for students to obtain practical experience while still in school.
 We also encourage students to join and become involved in clubs and organizations both within the computer science and mathematics discipline and in other areas of personal interest.

 The School of Computer Science and Mathematics benefits from several long-standing research and development partnerships with both corporations and government agencies.
 Not only do these relationships provide students with the best possible learning environment and career connections, but they also help to ensure that Marist has a technological infrastructure that is on par with large research universities and institutions.
 In addition to offering state-of-the-art computer labs and technology access to students and faculty, we also provide our expertise and assistance to regional small businesses and non-profit groups, further extending the learning and research experience.
-In addition, thanks to the generosity of the National Science Foundation and Goldman Sachs Gives, we are pleased to offer full-tuition scholarships to qualified undergraduate students majoring in computer science and technology.

 The Mid-Hudson Regional Business Plan Competition